Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Abstract

 \section{Abstract}

 Automating operations research (OR) with large language models (LLMs) remains limited by hand-crafted reasoning--execution workflows.
 Complex OR tasks require adaptive coordination among problem interpretation, mathematical formulation, solver selection, code generation, and iterative debugging.
 To address this limitation, we propose EvoOR-Agent, a co-evolutionary framework for automated optimization.
-The framework represents agent workflows as activity-on-edge (AOE)-style networks, making workflow topology, execution dependencies, and alternative reasoning paths explicit.
-On this representation, the framework maintains an architecture graph and evolves a population of reasoning individuals through graph-mediated path-conditioned recombination, multi-granularity semantic mutation, and elitist population update.
+EvoOR-Agent represents agent workflows as activity-on-edge (AOE)-style networks, making workflow topology, execution dependencies, and alternative reasoning paths explicit.
+On this representation, it maintains an architecture graph and evolves a population of reasoning individuals through graph-mediated path-conditioned recombination, multi-granularity semantic mutation, and elitist population update.
 A knowledge-base-assisted experience-acquisition module further injects reusable OR practices into initialization and semantic variation.
-Empirical results on heterogeneous OR benchmarks show that the proposed framework consistently improves over zero-shot LLMs, fixed-pipeline OR agents, and representative evolutionary agent frameworks.
-Case studies and ablation analyses further indicate that explicit architecture evolution and graph-supported reasoning-trajectory search contribute to both performance improvement and structural interpretability.
+Empirical results on seven heterogeneous OR benchmarks, including IndustryOR, MAMO, NL4OPT, BWOR, NLP4LP, and ReSocratic, show that EvoOR-Agent consistently improves over zero-shot LLMs, fixed-pipeline OR agents, specialized OR modeling methods, and representative evolutionary agent frameworks.
+Ablation studies further verify the contributions of the AOE-style architecture representation and knowledge-base-assisted operators.
 These results suggest that treating agent architectures and reasoning trajectories as evolvable objects provides an effective route toward adaptive and interpretable automated optimization.

+\begin{IEEEImpStatement} Automated optimization increasingly requires AI systems that can transform natural-language requirements into mathematical models, executable solver code, and reliable debugging procedures with limited human intervention.
+Existing LLM-based OR agents often rely on fixed reasoning–execution pipelines, which restricts their adaptability across heterogeneous optimization tasks and makes the organization of their workflow difficult to inspect.
+This work advances automated optimization by representing OR-agent workflows as explicit AOE-style architecture graphs and evolving reasoning trajectories over these graphs.
+By making workflow topology, execution dependencies, and alternative reasoning paths explicit, EvoOR-Agent supports task-adaptive coordination among problem interpretation, mathematical formulation, solver selection, code generation, and debugging.
+The evolved trajectories can also expose reusable structural patterns such as formulation decomposition, solver routing, and solver-status-based revision.
+These capabilities may reduce manual workflow engineering, improve robustness across diverse OR scenarios, and support more transparent decision-support tools for scientific, industrial, and logistics optimization. \end{IEEEImpStatement}